 Losing weight can cause a noticeable decrease in the severity of snoring.
 Even a small reduction in weight can make a difference.

 Reduce allergens in your bedroom by regularly vacuuming floors and curtains, and changing pillowcases and sheets frequently.

 Does smoking increase snoring or sleep apnea?

-Smoking causes oedema, a swelling in the airway walls.
+Smoking causes edema, a swelling in the airway walls.
 This is because tobacco smoke causes irritation to mucous membranes.
 Smokers are 4 to 5 times more likely than non-smokers to suffer from severe snoring and a more serious breathing disorder called obstructive sleep apnea.

-Other home remedies people can try are sleeping with a soft foam neck brace on, using a humidifier or steam vaporiser to keep your airways passages moist during sleep, and avoiding eating a heavy meal or drinking alcohol within three hours of going to bed.
+Other home remedies people can try are sleeping with a soft foam neck brace on, using a humidifier or a steam vaporiser to keep your airways passages moist during sleep, and avoiding eating a heavy meal or drinking alcohol within three hours of going to bed.